pakholeung37/legumes/README.md

 Legumes is a sheet music to polylines renderer that takes MIDI files or simple markup format as input and outputs polylines for animation, plotting, and various procedural drawing applications.

 > 🚧 This project is a work in progress and currently supports a subset of sheet music notation.
 Errors and ugliness might occur from time to time.
-For professional quality scorewriting, check out [List of scorewriters](https://en.wikipedia.org/wiki/List_of_scorewriters) instead. 🚧
+For professional quality scorewriting, check out [List of score writers](https://en.wikipedia.org/wiki/List_of_scorewriters) instead. 🚧

 ## Features